cjw296/chide/README.rst

 Chide's philosophy is to give you a super simple registry of parameters that are needed to instantiate objects needed in your tests.
-You'll hopefully only need this when you have objects that are onerous to set up as a result of having lots of required parameters to the need to create a whole tree of objects for each test.
+You'll hopefully only need this when you have objects that are onerous to set up as a result of having lots of required parameters needed to create a whole tree of objects for each test.

 Here's a tiny example...